australia tourist visa

 Submit all your documents and pay the Australia visa application fee.
 You can pay using PayPal or credit card.

-At the time of my application in 2018, I paid ₱5,776.15 (AU$141.37) inclusive of credit card charges, but you may check the Australia visa fees now.
 Once you pay, you will then get an acknowledgement email that your Australian tourist visa application has been received.

-Step 5: Keep calm and wait for your Australia tourist visa
+Step 6: Keep calm and wait for your Australia tourist visa

-Australia visa processing time could vary from 48 hours to 20 working days.
+Australia visa processing time could vary from 48 hours to 22 working days.
 Fortunately, I got my multiple-entry Visitor Visa (subclass 600) after five working days.
 That quick!

-• Bank certificate / statements = ₱100
+- Bank certificate / statements = ₱100

-• Total = ₱6,026.15
+Estimated Total = ₱7,757

 Australia visitor visa application tips to increase chances of approval

 As what I’ve said, my friend was denied on his first Australian tourist visa application, but he applied right after adding more supporting documents.
 If you get denied, re-evaluate your application, correct any error, add more proofs of travel capacity, and re-apply as soon as you can!
 There is no holding time for Australia visa re-application.
+You may also check our tips to increase chances of visa approval.

 Tip #1: Submit certified true copies of documents